cedricmoorejr/dollarwave/README.md

    - Validates CPI data to ensure it meets the required criteria.
    - Converts and processes CPI data for easy manipulation and calculation.

+3. **Graphical User Interface (GUI)**:
+   - User-friendly interface for performing inflation calculations without writing code.

 ## Usage Examples

 ### Calculating Inflation-Adjusted Values

-Use the `InflationCalculator` to calculate the equivalent value of money across different years:
+Use the `inflation_calculator` to calculate the equivalent value of money across different years:

 ```python
 from dollarwave import inflation_calculator